Avoiding Greenwashing and Driving True Sustainability: Strategies for Credible ESG Communication

 Supply chains have been in a constant state of flux since Corona, which means that the social and environmental impacts of products are changing.
 In addition, scientific understanding and consumer expectations are also changing daily, so it makes sense to establish appropriate reporting mechanisms and data flows between marketing and sustainability.

 Software will be an important part of the solution to help these teams work together: Dedicated software will allow brands to update data in one place to ensure they are properly and accurately sharing their latest sustainability progress across all channels.
-Because every word counts.
+Because every word counts in M&A valuations and ESG software.

 The internal legal departments can also be helpful here, as they are familiar with the details of case law and can assess which statements a company is venturing onto the slippery slope with.